linode/apl-docs/docs/tutorial-1.md

 ### Login to Harbor

 :::info
-When running Otomi without DNS, make sure to add the CA to your Keychain as described [here](/docs/installation/post-install/#add-the-auto-generated-ca-to-your-keychain-optional) and restart your Docker client.
+When running Otomi without DNS, make sure to add the CA to your Keychain as described [here](/docs/installation/post-install/#add-the-auto-generated-ca-to-your-keychain-optional) and you need to restart Docker Desktop after making any changes to the keychain directory in order for the changes to take effect.
 :::

 Login with username `robot-team-demo+hello` & password: `token`